 Awesome off-piste but don't hang around

-Small park but plenty of natural hits
+Good if small park but plenty of natural hits

 Wide, long and some very testing slopes